- General Guidance During COVID-19

 MIBOR: Coronavirus Update

-- Beginning July 13 the building will be OPEN Tuesday – Thursday, OPEN Monday for appointments only and CLOSED on Friday for deep cleaning.
+MIBOR is here to serve you!
+Our support hours are Monday through Saturday.
+Currently, the MIBOR buildng will be OPEN Monday – Thursday, and CLOSED on Friday for deep cleaning.
 Curbside pickup will remain an option Monday – Thursday. *Please call ahead for this option.
+See below for both our building and support hours.

 For all news articles, click below.